Don't Change Your Husband: Plot

-Based upon a description in a film magazine, Leila Porter (Swanson) has grown tired of her husband James Denby Porter (Dexter), the glue king, as she is romantic but he is prosaic.
+Based upon a description in a film magazine, Leila Porter has grown tired of her husband James Denby Porter, the glue king, as she is romantic but he is prosaic.
 Moreover, he is careless of his personal appearance, gets cigar ash in the carpet, and eats green onions before he tries to kiss her.
-She obtains a divorce and then marries James' friend Schuyler Van Sutphen (Cody), but discovers that Van Sutphen is a real beast.
+She obtains a divorce and then marries James' friend Schuyler Van Sutphen, but discovers that Van Sutphen is a real beast.
 When she later discovers that her ex-husband has changed as a result of the divorce, still loves her, and would be happy to have her back, Leila divorces once again in order to remarry James.